tejaswigowda/book.programmingthecloud.com/src/ptc/skills/git.md

     $ ``git clone <yout repo-url> ``
     This will create a folder with the repo name and "checkout" the lastest commit.

-5. cd to new folder created, you can now add/edit delete/files from thgis folder.
+5. cd to new folder created, you can now add/edit delete/files from this folder.

 6. To create new commit
     $`` git add *``